 WKHERMAT and WGWIDE considered the dataset derived by back calculation as a suitable candidate for use in the assessment because it is conceived in a consistent way over the whole period and can meet standards required in a quality controlled process.
 However, the back-calculation estimates cannot be used for the most recent years since all year classes have to be fully matured before the calculation can be made.
 Therefore, assumptions have to be made for the recent year classes.
-For recent year classes, WGWIDE (2010) decided to use average back-calculated maturity for "normal" and "big" year classes, respectively and thereby reducing maturity-at-age for ages 4, 5 and 6 when strong year classes are given in the text table below.
+For recent year classes, WGWIDE (ICES, 2010) decided to use average back-calculated maturity for "normal" and "big" year classes thereby reducing maturity-at-age for ages 4, 5 and 6 when strong year classes enter the spawning stock.
+The default maturity ogives used for "normal" and "big" year classes are given in the text table below.